Transcribed on 30 July 2018; originally published on 16 September 2013

 Hard times fell upon that place where he was.
 He worked for someone else who had pigs, and that person asked him to go and feed the pigs.
 He was so hungry, he wished he could eat the pig food, but nobody offered him any.

 So then he thought, What am I doing?
 The lowly people that work on my father’s farm have plenty to eat.
 I should just go back and beg my father for forgiveness and understanding.
 So he did that.
 His father was very happy to see him.
 He said, “My son … was lost, and is found again!”
-So he ordered that the fatted calf be killed, so that they might feast and be merry.
+Let us kill the fatted calf, and let us feast and be happy! … something like that.
 So they did that.

-The older son, who was very responsible in looking after his father’s land, and who had never spent any of the money, was off in the fields, taking care of things.
+And then the older son, who was very responsible in looking after his father’s land, and who had never spent any of the money, was off in the fields, taking care of things.
 He heard all the music and merrymaking, so he came back, and asked a servant, What is going on here?
+What is this?
 The story was explained to him, and he got really angry and refused to go in.

 He said to his father, I’ve been doing all the hard work all this time.
+What is this?
 You never even killed a goat for me and my friends.
 So the father explained to him: My son, who was lost, is come back again.
 This is a time of rejoicing.
-(I guess everything was knit up that way.)
+(I assume everything was knit up in that way.)

 - Do you think of yourself as the lost sheep, as the sheep that are safe and found?